ErpNetDocs/tech/modules/logistics/inventory/inventory-control/receive.md

 ### Zero count

-In case you've made a mistake and want to start the execution process from scratch, type in "0*" followed by the affected product ID.
+In case you've made a mistake and want to start the execution process from scratch, type in "0*" followed by the affected product code.

 If the **Executed** bar is left with zero, this will be interpreted as the product having received "0 pcs" in the final receipt store document.